Carbon Based Lifeforms: Signing with Ultimae and studio albums

 After about ten years with Ultimae, the band departed from the label to focus on digital releases and to achieve greater control over their music.
 They formed their own label, Leftfield Records, to handle the digital releases.
 In 2014, the band were approached by Blood Music which led to a record deal to release their albums on CD and for the first time, on vinyl, with updated artwork, leaving the band to handle the digital releases themselves.
 They had not released their albums on vinyl before because Ultimae were "too busy to bother" about the format, and that there was not a big enough demand.
 In 2015, the band remastered their first three studio albums with the aim of getting "a more coherent sound between them", and for bringing out more details in the music.
 Also that year, the band revealed that Spotify is their top source of income.

-In 2017, the band released their fifth studio album and their first in six years, Derelicts.
+In 2017, the band released their first studio album in six years, Derelicts.
 They made the conscious decision to take elements from their first three albums that they enjoyed the most and develop new tracks from those ideas.
 It marked a development in their sound, as by now, they were almost exclusively working with hardware-based instruments and setups which gave the record a lo-fi quality.
 The album marked the band's first official music video release, for the track "Accede".
-In 2021, Carbon Based Lifeforms released their sixth studio album, Stochastic.
-It originated when the group started to test random functions on some old synthesisers, which produced musical ideas suited for "passive listening whilst not stealing focus."
+Stochastic was released in 2021, and originated when the group started to test random functions on some old synthesisers, which produced musical ideas suited for "passive listening whilst not stealing focus."
+It developed further during lockdowns amidst the COVID-19 pandemic, during which both members started producing tracks separately.
+They agreed to explore drone music and developed tracks by exchanging files online and adding to what the other member had put down.

+Their seventh studio album, Seeker, was released in June 2023.
+With the pandemic dying down, the group reunited and worked on music that, unlike the origins of Stochastic, had a more unified direction.
+This was followed by the band's first live album, Live at Ozora 2022, which features the band performing with a live drummer, guitarist, and bassist.

 Other projects

+From 2005 to 2009, the pair released music as their electropop outfit, Thermostatic.

 In March 2022, Vadestrid announced that he had completed the first draft of a book about the history of the band.
 Its working title is The Path to Derelicts.